tudorpetru/HNGTN-v1/DATA_LICENSE.md

 introduced by Merity et al. in “Pointer Sentinel Mixture Models” (2016).

 WikiText-2 was derived from Wikipedia articles.
-This version was truncated, tokenized, and divided into chunks for the HNGTN experiments.
+This version was truncated, tokenized, and divided into chunks for the HNGTN experiment.

-The underlying text remains subject to the applicable WikiText/Wikipedia Creative Commons Attribution-ShareAlike and GFDL licensing terms.
+The text remains subject to the applicable WikiText/Wikipedia Creative Commons Attribution-ShareAlike and GFDL licensing terms.

 Changes made: